veltzer/demos-docker/exercises/hello_java/exercise.md

+* first phase: write a "hello world" app in java
+	(you can find many on the internet)
+	Call the file HelloWorld.java

+* second phase: compile yuor HelloWorld.java into HelloWorld.class
+	using a java compiler
+	(you need to install one, it is called javac)

+* third phase: run your app just to see that it is ok. run it using: java -classpath .
+HelloWorld

 * Write a file called 'Dockerfile' with a FROM statement based on some docker image you find in docker hub which has a java virtual machine.

-* Write a small java app (hello world like).

-* Compile the app and get a .class file

-* Put the app inside the docker image using the COPY docker command
+* Put the class file inside the docker image using the COPY docker command

 * Add a docker "CMD" command to run your application.